Learning how to survive a plane crash

 There were other safety tidbits dispensed that day.
 Red lights always signal an exit because the color cuts through smoke the best.
 Always inflate life vests outside the plane; they can limit mobility in a tight space and if water fills the cabin, passengers with inflated vests can be pressed up against the ceiling, unable to swim down to the door.

-All bits of knowledge that, if passengers are lucky, they won't ever need.
+All bits of knowledge that, if they're lucky, passengers won't ever need.

 "Fingers crossed, this afternoon has been a complete, utter waste of time."
 Clubb says.
 "You are at greater risk getting in your car and driving to the airport."